Artwork for podcast Top Traders Unplugged

 Ian:

-Long as the key point for about that we say for credit and credit really is important because you'd never have a bear market in equities without having a bear market in credit.
+The key point, about what we say for credit, credit really is important because you'd never have a bear market in equities without having a bear market in credit.

 Alan: